singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 To tackle this problem, we need to recognize the relationship between the different subproblems.

-**Solution#1**
+**Solution #1**

 Imagine we had the following boxes: b₁, b₂,•••, bₙ.
-The biggest stack that we can build with all the boxes equals the max of (biggest stack with bottom b₁, biggest stack with bottom b₂ ,   •••, biggest stack with bottom bₙ).
+The biggest stack that we can build with all the boxes equals the max of (biggest stack with bottom b₁, biggest stack with bottom b₂ ,•••, biggest stack with bottom bₙ).
 That is, if we experimented with each box as a bottom and built the biggest stack possible with each, we would find the biggest stack possible.

 But, how would we find the biggest stack with a particular bottom?
 Essentially the same way.
 We experiment with different boxes for the second level, and so on for each level.